 - The name, Tabula (tab-ū-la) Rasa (rah-sa) is Latin for blank or erasable slate.
 Fits, right?

-- We always encourage you to make a mock up decorated with all the horizontal balance lines and grain lines found on the pattern.
+- We always encourage you to make a mock-up decorated with all the horizontal balance lines and grain lines found on the pattern.
 This way you can check the fit, practice the construction and have a tool for future jacket design.

 - The Sew!
-Let’s get Dressed blog will inspire you to design and sew a wardrobe of creative jackets and tops.
-You can subscribe to receive the blog posts weekly in your e-mail and search the blog archive for relevant posts.
+Let’s Get Dressed blog will inspire you to design and sew a wardrobe of creative jackets and tops.
+You can subscribe to receive the blog posts weekly in your email and search the blog archive for relevant posts.

-As you begin sewing the simple to construct TRJ, allow your stash to speak to you in new ways.
+As you begin sewing the simple-to-construct TRJ, allow your stash to speak to you in new ways.
 You will come to appreciate the easy square armhole construction and the flattering side panel design.

 - It gives you the information to create and position flat piping for your jacket, which adds an additional vertical design line that is so flattering.
-Piping can also be used to break up a busy print or divide prints and solids whose colors are not perfectly matched.
+Piping can also be used to break up a busy print or divide prints and solids when colors are not perfectly matched.

 - You will also find directions to divide the jacket pieces for an artful look.
 The added bonus is that it is easy to incorporate your precious scraps into your jackets making them distinctly yours.

-- Begin with an unlined jacket, then increase your skills by following the directions to line a jacket.
+- Begin with an unlined jacket, and then increase your skills by following the directions to line a jacket.

 - The pattern cover is not flashy, but it represents truth in advertising.
-No pictures of complicated jackets that are not described in the basic direction booklet.
+There are no pictures of complicated jackets that are not described in the basic direction booklet.
 A visit to our online photo gallery will introduce you to a number of ways to design and style the jacket, but it is best to start simply.
 Then you can let your sewing mojo take over and your “erasable slate” pattern will become a comfortable go to shape as you fill your closet with Fit for Art creations.